-- 7.1 Intent.
+79.1 Intent.
 The intent of this district is to provide a central area for the ski area's business and service activities.
 Uses within this district should be appropriate to such a focal center with inappropriate uses being excluded.

-- 7.2 Permitted Uses.

 - a.
 Bakeries.

 - b.
 Barber and beauty shops.

 - c.
 Dry cleaning and laundromats.

 - d.
 Financial Institutions.

 - e.
 Fire and police stations; post office.

 - f.
 Health and exercise establishments.

 - g.
 Museums, libraries, and galleries.

 - h.
 Parking lots.

 - i.
 Photo studio.

 - j.
 Rental of non-motorized sports equipment.

 - k.
 Restaurants and cafes.

 - 1. Retail sales, which would include but not be limited to:

 - (1) clothing sales;

 - (2) food sales;

 - (3) jewelry sales;

 - (4) pharmaceutical sales;

 - (5) sporting goods sales.

 - m.
-Signs, in accordance with Section 13.
+Signs, in accordance with Section 16.

 - n.
 Domestic Wireless Equipment.

-- 7.3 Conditional Uses.
+79.3 Conditional Uses.

 - a.
 Bars, cocktail lounges.

 - b.
 Gasoline service stations.

 - c.
 Theatres, except drive-ins.

 - d.
 Gift and novelty shops.

 - e.
 Accessory uses.

 - f.
-Personal Wireless Service Facilities, subject to Section 14, and electric transmission lines.
+Personal Wireless Service Facilities, subject to Section 17, and electric transmission lines.

 - g.
 Overnight accommodations and attached recreational housing, subject to a finding at a public hearing that the proposal meets all of the following criteria:

 - (1) Neither overnight accommodations nor recreational housing shall be permitted on the ground floor of structures.
 Overnight accommodations and recreational housing shall be located on the second or subsequent floors.

 - (2) Detached overnight accommodations and detached recreational housing shall not be allowed.

-- (3) The first/ground floor shall be restricted to those permitted uses listed in Section 7.2 and those conditional used listed in Section 7.3 (a-e). - i.
-Employee housing. - 7.4 Lot Area and Width.
+- (3) The first/ground floor shall be restricted to those permitted uses listed in Section 79.2 and those conditional used listed in Section 79.3 (a1-e5). - h.
+Other uses, which in the opinion of the Zoning Commission are similar to those listed above. - i.
+Employee housing. - 79.4 Lot Area and Width.
 There shall be no minimum lot area or width.
-Lot area and width shall, however, be large enough to accommodate buildings and required parking. - 7.5 District Area.
+Lot area and width shall, however, be large enough to accommodate buildings and required parking. - 79.5 District Area.
 Maximum area of the B-2 District shall be five (5) acres.
-Areas zoned B-2 are not required to be contiguous. - 7.6 Setbacks.
-Minimum setback for buildings and structures shall be twenty-five (25) feet from the front property line, and fifty (50) feet from any stream. - 7.7 Building Heights.
-No building shall exceed thirty-five (35) feet in height. - 7.8 Refuse.
-All commercial, year-round food service establishments shall have and use bearproof refuse containers. - 7.9 Underground Utilities.
-Local distribution lines shall be installed underground. - 7.10 Design Review.
+Areas zoned B-2 are not required to be contiguous. - 79.6 Setbacks.
+Minimum setback for buildings and structures shall be twenty-five (25) feet from the front property line, and fifty (50) feet from any stream. - 79.7 Building Heights.
+No building shall exceed thirty-five (35) feet in height. - 79.8 Refuse.
+All commercial, year-round food service establishments shall have and use bear-proof refuse containers. - 79.9 Underground Utilities.
+Local distribution lines shall be installed underground. - 79.10 Design Review.
 All structures shall be designed to be harmonious with a mountain alpine skiing setting.
 Renderings of the exterior of structures shall be submitted with land use permit applications and are subject to approval by the Zoning Enforcement Agent.
-Appeals from the decision of the Zoning Enforcement Agent shall be made according to the procedure set forth in Section 13 of the Administrative Regulation. - 7.11 Off-Street Parking.
+Appeals from the decision of the Zoning Enforcement Agent shall be made according to the procedure set forth in Section 13 of the Administrative Regulation. may be heard by the Zoning Commission, as set forth in Section 18.5. - 79.11 Off-Street Parking.
 The following indicates the number of off-street parking spaces required for those particular uses listed.